Adityagupta200/Bias-Predictor/README.md

   2. If bias is detected, block the message and ask the user to rephrase, or anonymize the input before it reaches a support agent.
   3. For chatbot-generated responses, validate the response to ensure it remains neutral and unbiased.

-### **Educational Tools**
-- Utilize the bias detection model in tools aimed at raising awareness about bias in language.
-  1. Allow users to input sentences and observe real-time feedback from the model.
-  2. Display explanations for why a sentence may be considered biased to encourage learning and awareness.

 ## Setup Instructions

 To set up and run this project locally, follow these steps: